Topological data analysis on noisy quantum computers: Details on quantum algorithms, TDA, and QTDA

-\paragraph{QTDA Algorithm:} The seminal approach of \lloyd to estimate the Betti numbers using quantum computers, which was further analyzed by Gunn and Kornerup~\cite{gunn2019review} and Gyurik et al.~\cite{gyurik2020towards}, comprises two main steps.
+The seminal approach of \lloyd to estimate the Betti numbers using quantum computers, which was further analyzed by \citep{gunn2019review} and \citep{gyurik2020towards}, comprises two main steps.
 The first step of the algorithm is to create a mixed state $\rho_k$ over the states $\ket{s_k}$ of $k$-simplices (over $\tH_k$) that are in the complex $\Gamma$.
 The second step is to use Hamiltonian simulation (of the boundary operator or the Laplacian $\Delta_k$) and quantum phase estimation (QPE) with $\rho_k$ in the input register (repeatedly projecting simplices from the complex onto the kernel) to estimate the kernel dimension of the Laplacian.

-In order to prepare the maximally mixed state $\rho_k$ as part of the first step, the QTDA algorithm first uses Grover's search algorithm~\cite{boyer1998tight} to construct the $k$-simplex state
+In order to prepare the maximally mixed state $\rho_k$ as part of the first step, the QTDA algorithm first uses Grover's search algorithm~\citep{boyer1998tight} to construct the $k$-simplex state

 for the set $S_k$ with $|S_k| = \dim\tH_k$.
 Then, the mixed state